• Skip to primary navigation

 A lifestyle blog about eclectic style, beautiful home decor, cleaning & crafting

-If so, consider creating an eye-catching statement wall with one of the following DIY tutorials!
+Do you have a bland, boring room that needs a makeover?
+Want to freshen up a wall without radically redecorating?
+If so, consider creating an eye-catching statement wall with one of the following DIY tutorials:

 Patterned Paint Rollers